-You might be surprised to learn that all sixteen elements that Archer and Hughes list are used by trained TPRS®/CI teachers.
+You might be surprised to learn that all sixteen elements that Archer and Hughes list are used by teachers that use Comprehension Based™ strategies of instruction.
 According to Archer and Hughes, Explicit Instruction is systematic, direct, engaging, and success oriented.
 In other words, students must be presented content in a step-by-step, logical order along with clear goals and explanations at each point along the way.
 The content must be presented in an interesting manner and with adequate supports so that all students achieve the goals with which they are presented.

-Circling Circling is the most basic strategy in a TPRS®/CI teacher’s repertoire.
+Circling is the most basic strategy in a Comprehension Based™ teacher’s repertoire.
 Circling allows a teacher to provide a high number of repetitions of the target structure in a systematic, engaging manner.
 To circle, a teacher begins by making a statement; for example, “Bob wants a puppy.”
 The teacher then asks questions about the statement by substituting variables for each component of the original statement (subject, verb, object).
 By asking different questions (yes/no, either/or, open-ended) and selecting variables that create funny or otherwise interesting statements, the teacher is constantly aware of his or her students’ understanding of the material, and the students remain engaged.
 Here is an example of a teacher script for circling: (The teacher pauses after each question and waits for the student(s) to respond before affirming the correct statement)

 “Does Bob want a puppy?”
 “Yes, Bob wants a puppy!”